The Hawaiian Islands are one of the most popular tourist destinations in the United States.

 Relax and have fun.
 The island life is a slower pace than in other places, so sit back and enjoy.
 This is a vacation, right?

-I consider 10 days in Hawaii to be the optimal time to spend in Hawaii, especially if you want to check out the four major islands I mentioned earlier.
+I consider 10 days in Hawaii to be the optimal time, especially if you want to check out the four major islands I mentioned earlier.

 This itinerary has a few things that you can see and do at each of those islands without feeling rushed.
 You could take longer, skip some things, or move through them faster – whatever you prefer.